 - Dick casually refers to Bruce as his dad.

-Hank and Dawn
+Episode 9: Hank And Dawn

-- As horrible as it is Hank taking the place of his younger brother Don to prevent him from getting molested by his coach.
+- As horrible as it is, Hank taking the place of his younger brother Don to prevent him from getting molested by his coach.

 - The montage of Hank and Dawn getting to know each other.
 It includes Dawn introducing Hank to a high-class English breakfast, and him introducing her to hot dogs.